team-supercharge/swift-style-guide/README.markdown

 - choosing good parameter names that serve as documentation
 - labeling closure and tuple parameters
 - taking advantage of default parameters
+- You should use `$0` in closures only if they are concise

 ### Prose